 In a personal injury lawsuit, a motorcycle accident attorney in Boston will need to show that the other driver did not operate his or her vehicle with the appropriate level of care and skill and that this failure was a direct and foreseeable cause of the injuries that you sustained.
 In other words, you must prove that had the defendant paid adequate attention or driven with due care, you would not have been injured.
 There are many defenses available to defendants facing liability in motorcycle accident claims, including comparative negligence.
 If the defendant can show that the plaintiff was 51 percent or more at fault for the accident, the defendant will not be required to pay the plaintiff any compensation.

-If you were injured in a motorcycle accident, you can seek personal injury protection (PIP) coverage from your insurance company and the other driver's insurance company to help cover the costs of your medical care, lost wages, and other expenses associated with the crash.
-Since motorcycle accidents are so severe, however, this coverage often fails to completely cover a victim's expenses.
-In a personal injury lawsuit, a Boston motorcycle accident attorney also can seek compensation for any additional damages that you face as a result of the accident.
+If you were injured in a motorcycle accident, you can seek compensatory damages from the responsible party to help cover the costs of your medical care, lost wages, and other expenses associated with the crash.
+Since motorcycle accidents are so severe, these expenses can be significant.
+In a personal injury lawsuit, a Boston motorcycle accident attorney can help you seek recovery for these and any additional damages that you face as a result of the accident.
 These include your past expenses as well as future estimated costs.

 Many motorcycle riders face permanent disabilities that prevent them from returning to their usual occupations and from engaging in their favorite hobbies.
 If you are unable to return to work, or to work at all, you can seek compensation for your reduced earning capacity.
 Your loved one may also have a claim for loss of consortium because he or she may be seriously affected by your injuries and the daily struggles that they will cause moving forward.
 A seasoned Massachusetts lawyer can help you ensure that you request the full amount of compensation that you deserve for your injuries and damages.Schedule a Free Consultation with a Motorcycle Accident Lawyer in Boston